Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Full-sky projections

-As CR protons settle into high-density regions in the cluster center and filaments, they can collide inelastically with the thermal background protons and produce $\pi^0$-ons.
-We model their surface brightness in the energy band observable by Fermi-LAT $E_\gamma \in [0.5-200]$ GeV in the lower panel of Fig. \ref{fig:gammaweb_allsky}.
-Note that this is the integrated intensity, not flux, and not corrected for cosmological distance.
-This allows us to make estimates of relative brightness between peak emission in clusters and filaments in general and disregard the actual distance to the individual clusters.\\ In general, we find similar central surface brightness for most of the visible galaxy clusters.
-They reach central values of $S_\gamma = 10^{-9} - 10^{-8}$ erg s$^{-1}$ cm$^{-2}$, and decrease by 2-3 orders of magnitude towards $r_\mathrm{vir}$.
-Diffuse emission in filaments and around galaxy clusters lies 4-5 orders of magnitude below the central peak, making detection in this regime highly unlikely in the near future.\\ Similarly to the synchrotron radio emission of CR electrons, we can see the effects of shock acceleration.
+As CRps settle into high-density regions in the cluster center and filaments, they can collide inelastically with the thermal background protons and produce $\pi^0$-ons.
+We model their surface brightness in the energy band observable by \textit{Fermi}-LAT $E_\gamma \in [0.5-200]$ GeV in the lower panel of Fig. \ref{fig:gammaweb_allsky}.
+This is the integrated intensity, not flux, and it is not corrected for cosmological distance.
+This allowed us to estimate the relative brightness between the peak emission in clusters and filaments in general and to disregard the actual distance to the individual clusters.

+In general, we find a similar central surface brightness for most of the visible galaxy clusters.
+They reach central values of $S_\gamma = 10^{-9} - 10^{-8}$ erg s$^{-1}$ cm$^{-2}$ and decrease by 2-3 orders of magnitude toward $r_\mathrm{vir}$.
+The diffuse emission in filaments and around galaxy clusters lies four to five orders of magnitude below the central peak, making detection in this regime highly unlikely in the near future.
+We note that under the models we adopted for CR acceleration, these values should be considered as a lower limit on the expected $\gamma$-ray emission.

+Similar to the synchrotron radio emission of CR electrons, the effects of shock acceleration are visible.
 This is especially evident in the shock in the Perseus cluster, to the left of the map.
-We will study the $\gamma$-ray emission from merger shocks in upcoming work, using higher resolution zoom-in initial conditions.
+We will study the $\gamma$-ray emission from merger shocks in upcoming work using a higher-resolution zoom-in on the initial conditions.